 While detox returns your body to a drug-free state, it is just the first step on the road to recovery.
 During detox, your addiction treatment team will work with you to establish a care plan that can include one of several programs, including:

 Residential Treatment Program

-In a residential program, you will live at the treatment facility.
+In a residential addiction treatment center, you will live at the treatment facility to overcome benzo addiction.
 This drug-free environment provides medical personnel and a variety of types of therapy.
 Talk therapy is a primary source for helping people get to the bottom of their addictions and how to sustain recovery and may include individual therapy, group therapy, and other types of therapeutic modalities.
 In addition, residential treatment often provides options like holistic therapy, equine therapy, and guidance for the next step of treatment to begin after leaving the residence.

 Intensive Outpatient and Outpatient Programs

 All outpatient programs take place during the day, allowing the person to return home at night.
 The programs work best for those who have a supportive and drug-free support network.
 There are key differences between intensive and standard outpatient programs.
 Standard programs require just a few days of treatment per week for a few hours per day, while intensive programs require attending more days per week and for longer hours per day.
 Intensive outpatient programs are helpful for those who need a higher level of care than regular outpatient but are still able to live at home.

 PHPs require more time than the outpatient programs but offer more freedom than the residential program.
 You will typically meet every day for about six hours.
 If you have relapsed after completing a residential treatment program, you may return to PHP or an outpatient program.